Planning consent granted for a garden room outbuilding and extension in RBKC

 The thin framed glazing paired with white-washed brick and interlocking ‘floating’ concrete roofs create a simple palette of expected garden materials arranged sculpturally to form a garden end-point whist also providing a flexible space for a future study/gym/cinema/contemplation garden room of a deliberately loose sense of enclosure.
 The positioning of the glazing within the garden room maintains the uninterrupted views through to the end of the garden adding to the narrative of a building settled within its landscape.

-The officer report states, ‘The proposed extension and outbuilding, given the size, design and materiality of the development, would preserve the character and appearance of the host building and wider conservation area.’
+‘The proposed extension and outbuilding, given the size, design and materiality of the development, would preserve the character and appearance of the host building and wider conservation area.’
 It goes on to say ‘Considerable importance and weight has been attached to and special attention has been paid to the desirability of preserving or enhancing the character or appearance of the conservation area, under s.72 of the Planning Act 1990, as amended.’

 Images © Rodić Davidson Architects